Lokesh-loki-11/construction_material_recommendation_system/material_recommendation/README.md

-# 🏗️ Material Recommendation System
+# 🏗️ Construction Material Recommendation System

 This is a simple Streamlit-based web application that recommends construction materials like bricks, cement, steel, etc., based on user preferences.